Free notes, MCQs, tables & flowcharts for FMGE Internal Medicine

 DInferior myocardial infarction

-A 55-year-old diabetic presents with chest pain, shortness of breath, and diaphoresis.
+A 55-year-old diabetic man presents to a PCI-capable hospital with chest pain, shortness of breath, and diaphoresis for the past 2 hours.
 ECG shows ST elevation.
-What is the next best step?
+The estimated door-to-balloon time at this facility is 65 minutes.
+What is the next best step in management?

 APCI